Welcome to the Undergraduate English Honors Program!

 The program begins with the application process in the spring of a student's junior year.
 Following a successful application process, Honors students will begin preliminary reading and writing over the summer.
 Candidates will take a Proseminar (3 credits) in the fall of their senior year and begin work on their theses--work which continues into the spring.
 Students will complete a substantial portion of the thesis by the end of the fall Proseminar.
 At the completion of the Proseminar, the thesis mentor and the Proseminar director will evaluate the student's work and determine whether the student should proceed to the completion of the thesis.
 In a case of discrepancy between the mentor and the Proseminar director, the Honors Committee will read the student's work on the thesis to that point and consult with both faculty members in order to make a final decision.

 In the spring of their senior year, students will complete their theses and enroll in a 3-credit thesis course, which combines a weekly workshop guided by the proseminar director with independent study with the student's mentor.
-The final draft of the thesis is due in mid-spring, and is submitted both to the faculty mentor and Academic Administrator.
+The final draft of the thesis is due in mid-spring, and is submitted both to the faculty mentor and Program Coordinator.
 Theses differ in length depending on their topics and genres, but the recommended length is 40-60 pages.
 Honors theses should not exceed 100 pages in length.

 In April during their Senior year, successful candidates (those receiving a minimum of an "A-" in the judgment of the student's faculty mentor and a second anonymous faculty reader chosen by the Honors Committee) will make brief presentations of their thesis projects at an open meeting of the Thesis Colloquium, to which all faculty and students are invited.
 Their achievements are recognized and celebrated at this event.